What is Soft-Tissue Therapy?

 Comparison of Soft Tissue Therapy with physiotherapy and traditional massage

-What conditions does it help with?
+What conditions can STT help with?

 • Chronic muscular pain